-Establishing an irrevocable Medicaid trust can help protect assets from liquidation when the need for an extended nursing home stay arises.
-When this strategy works, a loved one’s admission to a long-term care facility does not result in a substantial spend-down of investments, and wealth can be preserved and transferred to the next generation.
-But a strategy involving placing assets into an irrevocable arrangement should not be entered into lightly, especially if there are viable alternative protection strategies available.
+An irrevocable Medicaid trust may be used to help protect assets from liquidation when the need for an extended nursing home stay arises.
+When this strategy works, a loved one’s admission to a long-term care facility doesn't require a substantial spend-down of investments, meaning wealth can be preserved and transferred to the next generation.
+But no irrevocable arrangement should be entered into lightly, especially if there are viable alternative protection strategies available.

 How the Strategy Works

 The idea behind an irrevocable Medicaid trust is to simulate a gift through the use of a trust.
-When establishing such a trust, the donor typically names his or her children as trustees and beneficiaries and then funds the trust with certain assets (e.g., his or her residence and investments).
-As long as contributions are made to the trust more than five years before the donor applies for Medicaid long-term care benefits, the state Medicaid office will not penalize the donor for transferring assets to the trust, and the assets’ existence will not affect Medicaid eligibility.
+When establishing this kind of trust, the donor typically names their children as trustees and beneficiaries and then funds the trust with certain assets (e.g., their residence and investments).
+As long as contributions are made to the trust more than five years before the donor applies for Medicaid long-term care benefits, the state Medicaid office will not penalize the donor for transferring assets to the trust, and the existence of the assets will not affect Medicaid eligibility.

 What to Consider Before Establishing a Medicaid Trust

-While the use of an irrevocable trust can be a powerful asset protection tool, there are a lot of client-specific priorities and circumstances to balance when assessing whether it’s a smart approach.
+While an irrevocable trust can be a powerful asset protection tool, there are a lot of client-specific priorities and circumstances to balance when assessing whether it’s a smart approach.
 Be sure to review the following considerations with your clients before they make a decision.

 Passing control to a trustee.
-The family dynamic of the intended trust parties is the first thing to consider.
-Before entering into an irrevocable arrangement, your client should be comfortable with how the assets will be used prior to his or her death.
+The family dynamic between the intended trust parties is the first thing to consider.
+Before entering into an irrevocable arrangement, your client should be comfortable with how the assets will be used prior to their death.
 Neither the client nor the client’s spouse may be a beneficiary of the trust principal, which means the trustee may be able to use the trust assets for a named beneficiary during the donor’s lifetime against the donor’s wishes.
-For that reason, it is often advisable that clients avoid entering into an irrevocable arrangement unless they’re confident that the named trustee and/or beneficiaries share in their intentions for the trust assets.
+For that reason, it is often advisable that clients avoid entering into an irrevocable arrangement unless they’re confident that the named trustee and/or beneficiaries share their intentions for the trust assets.

 Tax implications.
 I think of the phrase “my client has a trust; can he do X?” the same way as “my client has a car; can he make it up Mount Washington?”
-Just as I would need to know the make, model, and condition of a car before deciding the car’s capacity, I would need to know the specific terms of the trust to understand the legal and tax implications of funding it.
+Just as I would need to know the make, model, and condition of the car before deciding its capacity, I would need to know the specific terms of the trust to understand the legal and tax implications of funding it.

 Financial planners are not tax advisors, however, so it’s important to discuss tax considerations with the attorney drafting the trust to ensure that a comprehensive analysis has taken place.
 Here are a few tax-related notes to keep in mind: